ozz-is-here/dlang_module.ko/README.md

 # 🇺🇸 dlang_module.ko
-A proof of concept of Linux kernel module written in D
+A proof of concept of a Linux kernel module written in D

 ---